 New DG Inverter Requirement

 As per the latest version of the Electricity Industry Participation Code Part 6 20/12/2021 Clause 1A (1)(b), the Declaration of Conformity with AS/NZS4777.2:2020 for the installed inverter will need to be provided with the application.
-This requirement came into effect on 30 April 2022.
+You can find a full list of approved inverters on the Clean Energy Council's website.

 To help improve our service, what feedback can you give us about this page?